 Top 10 places to visit in France

 With so many wonderful vistas to choose from, it's difficult to pick the 10 top places to visit in France.
-If you travel to France, here is just a starting list of France's best places.
+Here is just a starting point to see some of France's best places.

 Europe's largest flea market in Lille